FEASTorg/CRUMBS/docs/triple_display_rig.md

 # Triple Display Rig

-Minimal three-board demo for CRUMBS: `display_controller_example` issues SEND/REQUEST commands, while each `display_peripheral_example` slice drives three LEDs and reports its state.
+Minimal three-board demo for CRUMBS: `display_controller` issues SEND/REQUEST commands, while each `display_peripheral` slice drives three LEDs and reports its state.

 ## Rig at a Glance